Illumina/strelka/docs/userGuide/errorAnalysis.md

 #### `--quiet`
 Stderr logging can be disabled with `--quiet` argument.
 Note this log is replicated to `${COUNTS_ANALYSIS_PATH}/workspace/pyflow.data/logs/pyflow_log.txt` so there is no loss of log information.

-#### `--excludedRegion`
-The pattern analyzer can be instructed to avoid particular regions of the genome by passing a tabixed BED file with the `--excludedRegion` argument.
-This can be used to exclude, for instance, mitochondrial and sex chromosomes, or regions of the genome that look unreliable (e.g. non-platinum regions when using a Platinum Genomes individual).

-#### `--knownVariants`
-The pattern analyzer can be supplied with a list of known variants in VCF format with the `--knownVariants` argument.
-Pattern analyzer output will then be labeled according to the number of times a particular pattern overlaps a known variant present in the VCF.
-The labels are currently "Unknown" for patterns that do not overlap a known variant call, and "Variant" for those that do.
-This is currently limited to indels.

-One strategy would be to combine the `--excludedRegion` argument to exclude non-platinum regions and the `--knownVariant` argument to label platinum variants in a Platinum Genomes sample.
-This would provide "Unknown" patterns that either are in confident homref regions or do not match a platinum variant at a variant site, and "Variant" patterns that overlap high-confidence indel calls.

 #### `--reportObservedIndels`
 Extended context details for each observed indel can be reported with the `--reportObservedIndels` argument.
 This command will create a `debug` directory in `${COUNTS_ANALYSIS_PATH}/results` with a BED file titled `strelkaObservedIndel.bed.gz` which will report each observed indel as a single record.
 In addition to the standard BED fields, it will also output the following additional fields: